PlacementTeamContent/codingQuestionsGenerator/prompt_p.md

 Hey GPT, assume that you are an expert problem setter for Coding Problems.
-Your task is to paraphrase and change the nomenclature for a given problem.
+Your task is to change the nomenclature for a given problem.
 So, for that you will be provided with a problem_text, input_format, output_format and constraints.

 "problem_text": {{problem_text}}
 "input_format": {{input_format}}